Last Revised: August 29, 2022

 Considerations for handling

-- Do not handle nanomaterials when working alone.
+- Do not handle reactive chemicals when working alone.

-- Immediately close all containers of nanomaterials after use.
+- Immediately close all containers of reactive chemicals after use and return them to their designated storage location.

-Additional work practices for reducing the risks of any lab procedure involving nanomaterials must be described in a written Hazard Control Plan.
+Additional work practices for reducing the risks of any lab procedure involving reactive chemicals must be described in a written Hazard Control Plan.

 Personal Protective Equipment

-Consider the potential routes of exposure and health consequences when selecting personal protective equipment (PPE) for tasks involving nanomaterials.
+Consider the potential routes of exposure and health consequences when selecting personal protective equipment (PPE) for tasks involving reactive chemicals.

 In addition to the minimum lab apparel and PPE requirements, other protective equipment may be necessary to reduce risks.
 When additional equipment (such as tight-fitting chemical splash goggles, chemical-resistant gloves, or disposable lab coats) are required, a Hazard Control Plan must be written to document the risk assessment and controls.